mprevide/iotagent-mosca/Readme.md

 MQTTREST_CA_NAME        | Mqtt Rest api certificate authority name            | IOTmidCA MQTTREST_KEY_LENGHT     | Mqtt Rest api key length                            | 2048
 MQTTREST_KAFKA_HOST     | Mqtt Rest api kafka hostname                        | kafka:9092
-MQTTREST_CRL_UPDATE_TIPE| CRL will be updated every set time.
+MQTTREST_CRL_UPDATE_TIME| CRL will be updated every set time.
 If null the CRL will not be updated after initialization.
 By default will be updated every 2 hours.
 (Read up on cron patterns here http://crontab.org/).    | 0 */2 * * *

 *HealthCheck is responsible for monitoring all important internal states, connections to services and resources used (CPU and memory)